-White CatnipWHITE CATNIP, organic seed
+White CatnipWHITE CATNIP, organic seeds

 Nepeta cataria